youavang/youavang.github.io/_posts/2019-11-05-database-in-sql.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/sql/sql-ERD.png" alt="linearly separable data" height="48">

-The next phase is to contruct the database with SQLdeveloper.
-First, create tables with CREATE statments.
-Next, input data into the tables with INSERT statments.
+The database is constructed with SQLdeveloper, by first, creating tables with CREATE statments.
+Then input data into the tables with INSERT statments.

 Here is an sql example:
 ```sql